liuboyao16/test/README.md

 This will give you a panel where MATLAB automatically identifies the outliers and mark them in red, as shown below.
 Some points are wrongly identified as outlier, you can right-click to remove them.
 If the function did not recognise some outliers, you can also manually add them by left-clicking them.
 After maring all the outliers in red, simply press Enter to go to the next figure or to finish.

 <img src="https://github.com/liuboyao16/test/blob/main/examples/dy018863_removespikes.jpg" width="600">

+After the outliers are removed, by default there will just be a "hole" in the data.
+However, sometimes that is undesirable, especially when we are measuring phonons becuase we need to Fourier transform the data.
+We can add `,'keepIlength',1` to the argument of the function. which will "fill the holes" using linear interpolation from the neighbouring data points.

+#### The solonoid current not evenly spaced

+`meas.ibase` tells you about the solenoid currents used.
+Sometimes you will find that it is not evenly spaced, so in principle you cannot use Fast Fourier Transform (fft) to process that.
+In order to get around this, you can linearly interpolate it by adding `,'intpI',linspace(0,10,2001)` as an argument of the `postprocess_dyfiles.postprocess_dyfile` function.